Kennedy v. Bremerton School District: Dissent

 In the dissent, Justice Sotomayor criticized Gorsuch's interpretation of the facts of the case.
 Gorsuch had described the situation as 'Mr. Kennedy prayed during a period when school employees were free to speak with a friend, call for a reservation at a restaurant, check email, or attend to other personal matters.
 He offered his prayers quietly while his students were otherwise occupied."
 Sotomayor in the dissent wrote the situation as "The record reveals that Kennedy had a long-standing practice of conducting demonstrative prayers on the 50-yard line of the football field.
 Kennedy consistently invited others to join his prayers and for years led student-athletes in prayer at the same time and location.
 The court ignores this history.
-The court also ignores the severe disruption to school events caused by Kennedy’s conduct."
+The court also ignores the severe disruption to school events caused by Kennedy's conduct."
 Sotomayor also described the implicit coercion from peer pressure that had been demonstrated in the lower courts' proceedings.
-Sotomayor summarized these points as "To the degree the court portrays petitioner Joseph Kennedy’s prayers as private and quiet, it misconstrues the facts."
+Sotomayor summarized these points as "To the degree the court portrays petitioner Joseph Kennedy's prayers as private and quiet, it misconstrues the facts."
 Sotomayor also wrote that the Supreme Court "has consistently recognized that school officials leading prayer is constitutionally impermissible."
-The majority ruling, she wrote, "charts a different path, yet again paying almost exclusive attention to the Free Exercise Clause’s protection for individual religious exercise while giving short shrift to the Establishment Clause’s prohibition on state establishment of religion".
+The majority ruling, she wrote, "charts a different path, yet again paying almost exclusive attention to the Free Exercise Clause's protection for individual religious exercise while giving short shrift to the Establishment Clause's prohibition on state establishment of religion".

 Sotomayor included several photographs in her dissent, which is highly unusual for Court opinions.
+The photographs were of Kennedy during his post-game prayer, surrounded by players and others.
+Sotomayor stated that these photographs belied Gorsuch's description of Kennedy partaking in "short, private, personal prayer", and thus the majority opinion overlooked fundamental facts around the prayer sessions.